Ty Johnson (American football): New York Jets

 On October 2, 2020, Johnson was claimed off waivers by the New York Jets.

 In Week 13 against the Las Vegas Raiders, Johnson rushed 22 times for 104 yards and a touchdown during the 31–28 loss.
 Two weeks later, the Jets secured their first win on the season against the Los Angeles Rams.
 Johnson rushed for 16 yards on three carries, added six receptions for 39 yards, and scored the Jets' first touchdown on an 18-yard completion from quarterback Sam Darnold.

 Johnson was re-signed on March 28, 2023.
 Shortly thereafter, Johnson suffered a torn pec during an offseason workout.
-He was released by the Jets with a non-football injury designation on April 26, 2023.
+He was released by the Jets with a non-football injury designation on April 26.

 Buffalo Bills

 On August 21, 2023, Johnson signed with the Buffalo Bills.
 He was waived on August 29, and re-signed to the practice squad.
 Johnson was promoted to the active roster on October 20.

 Johnson remained on the Bills active roster through the end of the 2023 regular season and into the postseason.
 He finished the regular season with 194 all-purpose yards and a receiving touchdown, which he scored in Week 11 against the New York Jets.
 In the Bills' two postseason games following the 2023 season, including a victory against the Pittsburgh Steelers in the wild card round and a loss to the Kansas City Chiefs in the divisional round, Johnson rushed 15 times for 66 yards, which put him over 1,000 total rushing yards for his career.

 Johnson re-signed with the Bills on March 19, 2024.
 He played in all 17 games for Buffalo in 2024, including one start, and recorded 41 carries for 213 yards and 18 receptions for 284 yards, along with 4 total touchdowns.

 On March 11, 2025, Johnson re-signed with Buffalo on a two-year, $5 million contract.
+He finished the 2025 season with 50 carries for 200 yards and three touchdowns to go with 24 receptions for 263 yards and two touchdowns.